Statutory interpretation: Deferential canons

-If a statute administered by an agency is ambiguous with respect to the specific issue, the courts will defer to the agency's reasonable interpretation of the statute.
-This rule of deference was formulated by the United States Supreme Court in Chevron v.
+If a statute administered by an agency is ambiguous with respect to the specific issue, courts should defer to the agency's reasonable interpretation of the statute.
+This rule of deference was formulated by the United States Supreme Court in Chevron U.S.A., Inc. v.
 Natural Resources Defense Council.
-On June 28, 2024, in the landmark case Loper Bright Enterprises v.
-Raimondo, the United States Supreme Court explicitly overturned the doctrine of Chevron deference.
+In the landmark 2024 case Loper Bright Enterprises v.
+Raimondo, the Supreme Court explicitly overturned the doctrine of Chevron deference.
 The case was cited as precedent in a federal case (Tennessee v.
 Becerra) the very next week.
 Loper says, in part, "Chevron is overruled.
-Courts must exercise their independent judgment in deciding whether an agency has acted within its statutory authority, as the APA [Administrative Procedures Act] requires."
+Courts must exercise their independent judgment in deciding whether an agency has acted within its statutory authority, as the APA [Administrative Procedure Act] requires."
+As such, this canon is no longer good law in the United States.